-People Are Surprised What My English Degree Got Me
+People Are Surprised What My English Degree Got Me At 27, I am a world traveler and business owner, still doing what I love.

 "An English major?"
 I can still hear the disdain in my father's voice.
 "I thought you were going to be a doctor?"